 There’s no denying that Bali partly owes its popularity to Instagram!
-As soon as you search for Bali on Instagram, you’ll find endless pictures of lush rice fields or epic cliffs overlooking pristine white-sand beaches.
+As soon as you search for Bali on Instagram, you’ll find endless pictures of lush rice fields, spectacular waterfalls, or epic cliffs overlooking pristine white-sand beaches.

 Most people travel to Bali in search of the most beautiful landscapes and collect memories by taking photos that they can look back on.